budmitr/budmitr.github.io/_posts/2016-11-29-sdcnd-term1-preparation.md

 {% highlight docker %}
 FROM ubuntu:xenial
-MAINTAINER Dmitrii Budylskii "budmitr@gmail.com"
+MAINTAINER Dmitrii Budylskii
 {% endhighlight %}

 CPU-environment is based on Ubuntu 16.04 LTS image which is xenial.
 First line says that first of all we have to take predefined Docker image with installed Ubuntu and work with it.
-Second line just tells who create this awesome Dockerfile.
+Second line just tells who created this awesome Dockerfile.

 {% highlight docker %}
 # Configure environment